ogie15/ATTUNE-DEPLOY-ASP.NET-CORE-HOST-NGINX-AWS/README.md

 This Blueprint is used for deploying an Ubuntu AWS EC2 instance with NGINX and ASP.NET Core installed.

+ASP.NET Core is a free and open-source web framework, developed by Microsoft.

+NginX, is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 ## Pre-Blueprint Attune setup

 1. On the Inputs tab, create a Windows Node for the host you wish to run the AWS EC2 shutdown script.